-Adam Johnson: Managing Director
+Adam Johnson: Consultant

 His background involves specialised training and education in systems engineering, IT development, integration, and problem resolving.
 From there he transitioned into working in the high end optical engineering field being directly involved with scientific imaging systems and optical components of research telescopes.
 It was from this position where he progressed to serving the UK within the Royal Navy, serving as an aeronautical engineer where his knowledge of aerospace propulsion and control systems were refined to an advanced standard.
 After he retired from military service, Adam sought to develop his knowledge of the universe further and to combine that with his engineering and technological skills to advance new concepts in the aerospace industry.

 His education in Observational Astronomy allowed him to refine the needs of the Astronomy field with regards to scientific research equipment, and develop new designs that today are utilised by DarkStar Aerospace.
 He also studied the field of minor planets and planetary science and took part in active research using the twin Faulkes Telescopes.
 It was during this time that he used his technological background and knowledge in Observational Astronomy to conduct the scientific & technological measurement of the Brecon Beacons in order for it to be awarded its status as a registered International Dark Sky Reserve, a prestigious award given to only a handful of destinations that can prove they have an outstanding quality of night sky, and which can only be awarded by the International Dark Sky Association (IDA).
 His work on this front was a crucial aspect of this status nomination, along with his work with Dark Sky Wales which coordinated this endeavour.